wombleton/gitlaw-nz/acts/D/Driftnet Prohibition Act 1991.md

     *   (a) the officer shall cause the person to be delivered into the custody of a constable as soon as practicable; and

-    *   (b) if the person so delivered into custody is released by a constable without bail pursuant to [section 19A][46] of the Summary Proceedings Act 1957, the duties under subsections (3) to (5) of that section relating to the laying and filing of an information shall be the duties of an enforcement officer and not of a constable.
+    *   (b) if the person so delivered into custody is issued with a summons pursuant to [sections 28 to 30][46] of the Criminal Procedure Act 2011, the duties under [section 31][47] of that Act are the duties of an enforcement officer and not of a constable.

+    Section 14(2)(b): replaced, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Powers of seizure